Permissionless-Software-Foundation/specifications/ps009-multisig-approval.md

 ## 4. Approval Transaction
 The Approval Transaction must contain two pieces of information in its OP_RETURN data:

 1. The word 'APPROVAL'.
-This makes it easy to parse and identify the transation as an Approval Transaction.
+This makes it easy to parse and identify the transaction as an Approval Transaction.
 2. The TXID of the Update Transaction.

 The Approval Transaction must include a dust output (546 satoshis) in its second output (index 1) to a **Reference Address**.
 The Reference Address can be any arbitrary BCH address, but it must be known to all parties.